LindsayCole/MMM-YoLink/README.md

         uaid: "your_uaid_from_the_app",
         secretKey: "your_secretKey_from_the_app",

-        // --- Layout ---
+        // --- Layout & Alerts ---
-        staticDeviceId: null, // Set a device ID here to make it always visible.
+        staticDeviceId: null, // Set a device ID here to make it always visible on the left.
         rotationInterval: 10 * 1000, // How often to rotate the other sensors (in ms).
+        hotTubDeviceId: null, // Set the ID of a temperature sensor to monitor for alerts.
+        hotTubTempDrop: 5, // Degrees C or F to trigger the flashing alert.

         // --- Filtering ---
         deviceIds: [], // Leave empty to show all compatible devices.